Everyplay/everyplay-ios-examples/README.md

     - Supports OpenGL ES1/ES2 and MSAA anti-aliased rendering
     - Audio engine used : FMOD Sound System by Firelight Technologies

+- EveryplayTutorial
+    - Same as EveryplayRecord but without Everyplay functionality built-in, used for online tutorial available at https://developers.everyplay.com/
+    - Audio engine used : FMOD Sound System by Firelight Technologies

 ## Everyplay API:

 - EveryplayLogin